loyjoy/welcome/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 ## Scondoo cashback
 Add a cash back feature with our partner Scondoo.

-## Sharing
+## Share image
+Let your customers share an image from the chat to their friends.
+This displays a share button that invokes the native sharing mechanism of the device.
+This works on mobile devices, for desktop devices there is a fallback option.

+# Share link
-Let customers share the chatbot with their friends via email and social media.
+Invite your customers to share the experience on social media with their friends.

 ## Sign in
 Customers enter their email address to sign in.
 Stored in CRM.
 Customers can log in again later and access their profile.
 If they login on a different device or on another channel (WhatsApp, Facebook, WeChat, Alexa, Google) they receive a PIN to verify their identity.

+## Signal
+Trigger execution of this process by waiting for an incoming signal/event.

 ## Simple message
 Just a plain chat message, add an image optionally.